NNE PIPE

 Northern New England Provider Insights Participatory Engagement (NNE PIPE) Survey

-The NNE CO-OP PCBRN is poised to launch our inaugural Northern New England Provider Insights and Participatory Engagement (NNE PIPE) Survey.
-The purpose of the NNE PIPE Survey is to gain a deeper understanding of existing practices, assess the effects of clinical interventions, policy, or guideline developments, and identify areas that require additional quality improvement and innovative research.
+The NNE CO-OP PCBRN has launch our inaugural Northern New England Provider Insights and Participatory Engagement (NNE PIPE) Survey.
+NNE PIPE is supported by the NNE Clinical Translational Research Network (NNE-CTR) Pilot Project Program (U54GM115516).
+The purpose of the NNE PIPE Survey is to gain a deeper understanding of existing practices, assess the effects of clinical interventions or policy, and identify areas that require additional quality improvement and innovative research.

 The primary goals of the NNE PIPE Survey are to: